keith-ng/Projects/Reg - Walmart Sales Prediction/README.md

 - This project seeks to utilise regression models to predict future sales prices of Walmart's outlets & departments.
 - The valuation model will be constructed based on a data set with data from 2010 to 2012.
-- Final model accuracy of ~95%.
+- Final model accuracy of approximately 95%.

 ### Process:

+- Data preprocessing.
 - Exploratory Data Analysis
-- Data cleaned in a manner deemed appropriate.
-- Removed outliers based on 1.5 IQR thresholds.
-- Further data preprocessing.
 - A variety of regression models were applied and the model with the highest R2 score was selected.
 - Data transformed and refined through normalisation.
-- Final Model used: Random Forest with a R2 score of 0.95.
+- Final Model used: Random Forest with a R2 score of approximately 0.95.

 ### Files used: